ClosedResearch

 Who Can Apply

 The University of Tasmania will be the sole applicant for the grant, acting on behalf of the ACEAS consortium, with provisions for subcontracting to partner organisations.
-The University of Tasmania ABN 30 764 374 782 has been identified as the appropriate recipient because the ACEAS is a consortium of 7 Australian universities led by the University of Tasmania, the nature of the grant activity is specifically dependent on the research and expertise of the University of Tasmania, and it has the required technical expertise to lead the activities.
+The University of Tasmania ABN 30 764 374 782 has been identified as the appropriate recipient because the ACEAS is a consortium of 7 Australian universities led by University of Tasmania, the nature of the grant activity is specifically dependent on the research and expertise of University of Tasmania, and it has the required technical expertise to lead the activities.

 What's Funded